That Great 70s Slide Night!

 The Online Slideshow?

-I try to put what my parents did back then into a modern context but I find it hard to come up with an equivalent.
+I try to translate what my parents did back then into a modern context, but I find it hard to come up with an equivalent.
 The internet doesn’t have an event like a slide show.
-There are lots of options to share images with others but nothing like the humble slide night.
+There are lots of options to share images with others, but nothing like the humble slide night.

 Social media certainly has greater reach but our parents weren’t looking for reach or likes.
 This was done for our neighbours.
 Neighbourly niceness was a frequent part of seventies life.
 Locals took care of one other.

-When I finished being a photographer, I wrote a book about photography.
+When I retired as a photographer, I wrote a book about photography.
 It’s not a how-to book.
-It’s a novel about a photographer trying to make it in the business of wedding photography.
-We get to meet some of the crazy characters who are drawn to taking pictures of couples in what is an intimate period of their lives.
+It’s a novel about a photographer trying to make it in the wedding photography business.
+We meet some characters drawn to taking pictures of couples in an intimate period of their lives.

-There’s Linda the homebound housewife who’s taking wedding pictures on the weekend to escape her controlling husband and to seek validation through what she calls her art.
+There’s Linda, the homebound housewife who takes wedding pictures on the weekend to escape her unfulfilling marriage.

-Maxine takes wedding photos because she adores the romance of weddings.
-She also loves parties and free champagne.
-She doesn’t mind men in suits either.
+Maxine takes wedding photos because she adores parties and complimentary champagne.
+She doesn’t mind men in suits, either.
 She’s known to wake up with a groomsman and then brag about it the next day.

-Andrew has been in the business the longest.
-He’s a more honourable person than Maxine.
-He keeps his private life private and separate from his professional one.
-It works most of the time but Maxine’s mouth denies this.
+Andrew knows the wedding photography business better than anyone and keeps his private life private.
+It works most of the time, but Maxine’s mouth is unpredictable.
 When the champagne flows, so does the information.
-Maxine and Andrew have been seeing each other on the side and it’s not a look Andrew wants to show everyone.
+Maxine and Andrew have been seeing each other on the side, and everyone knows.
+Andrew denies anything.

 Someone is going to die.

-Like many artists, the art of photography attracts people who are one part driven by the passion for expressing themselves through their art.
-This passion is often accompanied by two parts insecurity and another part that’s completely irrational.
-When the mix is off, it can become the right kind of blend to force an emotional storm to the surface that’s strong enough to commit a momentary act of extreme violence.
+Like many artists, photography attracts people driven by personal expression.
+This passion is often accompanied by two parts: insecurity and acceptance.
+When these needs aren’t met, the result can force an emotional storm powerful enough for them to commit an inexplicable outburst of deadly violence.

 There.
 That was easy to say.
 Make sense now?

-The novel is called SEETHINGS and it’s available here —free for a limited time.
+The novel is called SEETHINGS, and is available here — free for a limited time.

 By the way, Maxine didn’t die.